techbin/LaravelDC/README.md

 Step 1: Assumed the webserver is running and it supports above the stated configuration and other required configurations to run a Laravel project.

-Step 2: Create a folder "aligent" and Unzip the compressed project folder.
+Step 2: Create a folder "laraveldatecmp" and Unzip the compressed project folder.

-Say for example  c:\xammp\htdocs\aligent
+Say for example  c:\xammp\htdocs\laraveldatecmp

 Step 3: rename example.env to .env